Latino man in his 50s standing calmly behind a glass door in a modern office, observing others while reflecting inwardly

 😬 Why We Fear Relapse

-It’s not just the substance we’re afraid of.
+It’s not just about the substance.

 You told your team you were getting better.

-You told your partner you were all in.
+You told your partner you were done.

 You told yourself this time was real.